 Eligibility for a Government subsidised Home Care Package (HCP) is determined by your in home care needs which are assessed by your local Aged Care Assessment Team (commonly known as ACAT).

-You don’t need to read the FULL-Government-Guidelines-for-In-Home_care_packages_guidelines_2014 issued by the Australian Government, Department of Social Services under 3.1 under eligibility criteria.
-Here is an excerpt:
+You don’t need to read the full Government Guidelines for in Home Care Package issued by the Australian Government, Department of Social Services, here is the eligibility criteria:

 ‘for a person to be eligible for a Home Care Package, the person must:

-- be assessed as having needs that can only be met by a co-ordinated Home Care Package of home nursing services;
+- be assessed as having needs that can only be met by a co-ordinated Home Care Package of home care and nursing services;

 - be assessed as requiring a low level of home care (for home care levels 1 or 2) or a high level of home care (for home care levels 3 or 4);